ROCm/omnitrace/docs/install/install.rst

 The only difference between these two modes is whether or not the results collected via timemory and/or Perfetto can be aggregated into a single output file during finalization.
-When full MPI support is enabled, combining the timemory results always occurs whereas combining the Perfetto results is configurable via the ``OMNITRACE_PERFETTO_COMBINE_TRACES`` setting.
+When full MPI support is enabled, combining the timemory results always occurs, whereas combining the Perfetto results is configurable via the ``OMNITRACE_PERFETTO_COMBINE_TRACES`` setting.

-The primary benefits of partial or full MPI support are the automatic wrapping of MPI functions and the ability to label output with suffixes which correspond to the ``MPI_COMM_WORLD`` rank ID instead of using the system process identifier (i.e. `PID`).
+The primary benefits of partial or full MPI support are the automatic wrapping of MPI functions and the ability to label output with suffixes which correspond to the ``MPI_COMM_WORLD`` rank ID instead of having to use the system process identifier (i.e. ``PID``).
-In general, it is recommended to use partial MPI support with the OpenMPI headers as this is the most portable configuration.
+In general, it's recommended to use partial MPI support with the OpenMPI headers as this is the most portable configuration.
-If full MPI support is selected, make sure your target application is built against the same MPI distribution as Omnitrace, i.e. do not build Omnitrace with MPICH and use it on a target application built against OpenMPI.
+If full MPI support is selected, make sure your target application is built against the same MPI distribution as Omnitrace.
+For example, do not build Omnitrace with MPICH and use it on a target application built against OpenMPI.
-If partial support is selected, the reason the OpenMPI headers are recommended instead of the MPICH headers is because the ``MPI_COMM_WORLD`` in OpenMPI is a pointer to ``ompi_communicator_t`` (8 bytes), whereas ```MPI_COMM_WORLD``` in MPICH is an ``int`` (4 bytes).
+If partial support is selected, the reason the OpenMPI headers are recommended instead of the MPICH headers is because the ``MPI_COMM_WORLD`` in OpenMPI is a pointer to ``ompi_communicator_t`` (8 bytes), whereas ``MPI_COMM_WORLD`` in MPICH is an ``int`` (4 bytes).
 Building Omnitrace with partial MPI support and the MPICH headers and then using
-Omnitrace on an application built against OpenMPI will cause a segmentation fault due to the value of the ``MPI_COMM_WORLD`` being narrowed during the function wrapping before being passed along to the underlying MPI function.
+Omnitrace on an application built against OpenMPI causes a segmentation fault.
+This happens because the value of the ``MPI_COMM_WORLD`` is truncated during the function wrapping before being passed along to the underlying MPI function.

 Post-installation steps
 ========================================

 After installation, you can optionally configure the Omnitrace environment.
-It is recommended you test the executables to confirm Omnitrace is correctly installed.
+You should also test the executables to confirm Omnitrace is correctly installed.

 Configure the environment
 -----------------------------------